Menu Close

 The inside width dimension of ladders or rungs (a horizontal support on a ladder for a person’s foot) shall not be less than 12 inches and must project no less than 3 inches from the wall.

-Also since the bottom of the window well is located below grade, providing proper drainage is recommended.
+Also since the bottom of the window well is located below grade, providing proper drainage is required by connecting it to the buildings foundation drainage system as required in Section R310.4.3.

 Emergency Escape and Rescue Openings in Summary